trampgeek/moodle-qtype_coderunner/changehistory.md

 # CHANGE HISTORY

+23 May 2017.
+Version 3.1.5

+* Major bug fix: when grading of questions when precheck enabled, if a student's last submission to a question prior to closing the quiz was a precheck that passed, the question would be marked correct.
+* Bug fix: sample answer and answer preload fields of author form were not using the correct Ace language when the question type was first set.
+* Bug fix: validate on save not working with support files on the first save of the question.
+* Bug fix: Show Differences button was not working in Edge browser.
+* Bug fix: questions with precheck=selected were not being correctly saved in course backup.
+* Various documentation and error message tweaks + code tidying.

 ### 19 March 2017.
 Version 3.1.4.

 * Fix broken code in some of the sample files, update others.